 - Risk level: High.
 Early-stage companies have high failure rates

-Venture capital is appropriate for investors who have a high risk tolerance, do not need the EUR 500K returned on a predictable schedule, and are genuinely interested in the Portuguese innovation ecosystem.
+Venture capital is suitable for investors with a high risk tolerance who don't need to be able to retrieve EUR 500K at a certain time and are truly passionate about the Portuguese innovation ecosystem.

 Private equity funds